Ginner/passphrase/README.md

 **The script has to remain easily auditable, even by a bash novice like myself.
 I find this paramount for the trust in the function it provides.**

+## Roadmap/Todos
+- [ ] Clear the passphrase in the clipboard after 45 seconds (Like `pass` does) It'd be cool if the old content was preserved and available after the 45 second.

 ## Disclaimers

 ### Security